Materials-Consortia/OPTIMADE/optimade.rst

     If :val:`FALSE`, this field sets no limitation on the defined property.

   Furthermore, despite being defined in the JSON Schema standard, the fields :field:`minItems` and :field:`maxItems` MUST NOT be used to indicate limits of the number of items of a list.
-  See the `definition of the x-optimade-dimension field`_ for more information.
+  See the `definition of the x-optimade-dimensions field`_ for more information.

 - :val:`"integer"`: